SolarOrbiterWorkshop/solo8_tutorials/MAG_tutorial/README.md

 ### `data.ipynb`

 In this notebook you will be guided through downloading MAG data using the Web API provided by the SOAR and also downloading MAG data using SunPy.
-The data aquired using this notebook will be used in the other notebook in this tutorial.

 ### `analysis.ipynb`

+In this notebook you will be guided through a practical example of aquiring SPICE data to calculate the Parker Spiral angle from MAG data.

 ### `metadata.ipynb`

-In this notebook you will look in detail at MAG data files, learn mroe about the metadata that is included with every publicly released MAG data product and how to use this information to better understand, and correctly use MAG data products.
+In this notebook you will look in detail at MAG data files, learn mroe about the metadata that is included with every publicly released L2 MAG data product and how to use this information to better understand, and correctly use MAG data products.